There are few dishes that I love as much as I love tacos. Delicious, authentic Mexican veggie filled corn flour tacos.

 I’ve added a bit of organic refined coconut oil to the dough, this is optional.
 It doesn’t add any coconut taste, but it does make the consistency and flavor fuller.

 I try to eat as much organic as possible.
-With some food it’s not critical to eat non-organic produce from a health point of view, although for the environment organic is always better.
+Some food is perfectly fine to eat non-organic from a health point of view, although for the environment organic is always better.

-There are some things that I only buy organic though and corn flour is one of them.
+There are foods that I only buy organic though and corn flour is one of them.

 This is because sadly most of regular corn flour is GMO nowadays and that’s not something I want to put into my body.